Order selection in GARMA models for count time series: a Bayesian perspective: Simulations

 \subsubsection{GAR$(p)$ models}

 Considering the GAR$(1)$ and GAR$(2)$ models presented in Section \ref{BI}, we now study the effects of applying thinning of lags $\{5,10,20\}$ in the posterior samples prior to inference.
 The case of no thinning corresponds to the case of no burn-in presented in the previous section.
-The results are presented in Table \ref{thinningGAR1} and \ref{thinningGAR2}.
+The results are presented in {Figures \ref{fig:table_thinning1} and \ref{fig:table_thinning2} below} and Tables \ref{thinningGAR1} and \ref{thinningGAR2} presented in the Appendix.
 Regarding point estimation, applying any thinning does not improve the results in any way.
 This is expected since both the sample mean and sample median are consistent estimator even under dependence in the data.
-Hence, even applying a thinning of 20, the final sample is of size 1,500, which is still sufficiently large to guarantee that the sample mean and sample median are very close to the ones obtained with no thinning.
+Hence, even when applying a thinning of 20, the final sample is of size 1,500, which is still sufficiently large to guarantee that the sample mean and sample median are very close to the ones obtained with no thinning.
 Similar reasoning apply to the construction of credibility intervals, which in turn imply that thinning is expected to have little impact on model selection.
 These results are all reasonable considering that thinning is mainly used to reduce the correlation in the sample improving effective sample size.
 So, does effective sample size values improve after application of the thinning?
 Well, not quite.
-The simulation results shown borderline improvements at best, and even some decline in a few cases, especially for the GAR$(2)$ model.
+The simulation results shown borderline improvements at best, and even some decline in a few cases, especially for the GAR$(2)$ model (see Tables \ref{thinningGAR1} and \ref{thinningGAR2} in the Appendix).

 \FloatBarrier